-1956: The first regularly scheduled, nationally broadcast rock & roll show, Rock ‘n Roll Dance Party, hosted Alan Freed, premiered on the CBS Radio Network.
+1956: The first regularly scheduled, nationally broadcast rock & roll show, Rock ‘n Roll Dance Party, hosted by disc jockey Alan Freed, premiered on the CBS Radio Network.

 1962: Sam Cooke scored his third #1 on Billboard’s R&B chart with “Twistin’ the Night Away.”

 1966: Simon & Garfunkel made their debut on the UK singles chart with “Homeward Bound” after the single’s initial release in the US in January.
 Simon is said to have written the song at Farnworth railway station in Widnes, England while stranded overnight waiting for a train.

 1966: The Easybeats released their second studio album, It’s 2 Easy.
 It became the band’s highest charting full-length album on the Australian chart, peaking at #3.

 1967: “Little Games,” the title track from the Yardbirds’ fourth American album, was released in the US.